Rasgulla: History

-Claims of invention in Bengal region

-Claims of invention in West Bengal
+Claims of invention in Bengal

 According to sweetmeat researcher Haripada Bhowmick, dela rasagulla was popular in Nabadwip and Phulia of Nadia.
-Sri Chaitanya loved this type of rasagulla a lot and the art of its making was spread to other regions during the Bhakti movement.
-The spongy, white rôśôgolla is believed to have been introduced in present-day West Bengal in 1868 by a Kolkata-based confectioner named Nobin Chandra Das.
-Das started making rôśôgolla by processing the mixture of chhena and semolina in boiling sugar syrup in contrast to the mixture sans semolina in the original rôśôgolla in his sweet shop located at Sutanuti (present-day Bagbazar).
+Sri Chaitanya loved this type of rasagulla, and the art of its making spread to other regions during the Bhakti movement.
+The spongy, white rôśôgolla is believed to have been introduced in present-day West Bengal in 1868 by the Kolkata-based confectioner Nobin Chandra Das.
+Das started making rôśôgolla by processing the mixture of chhena and semolina in boiling sugar syrup in contrast to the mixture sans semolina in the original rôśôgolla in his sweet shop in Sutanuti (present-day Bagbazar).

-Yet another theory is that rôśôgolla was first prepared by someone else in Bengal, and Das only popularised it.
-In Banglar Khabar (1987), food historian Pranab Ray states that a man named Braja Moira had introduced rôśôgolla in his shop near Calcutta High Court in 1866, two years before Das started selling the dish.
-In1906, Panchana Bandopadhyay wrote that rôśôgolla was invented in the 19th century by Haradhan Mondal (Moira), a Phulia-based sweetmaker who worked for the Pal Chowdhurys of Ranaghat.
-According to Mistikatha, a newspaper published by West Bengal Sweetmeat Traders Association, many other people prepared similar sweets under different names such as gopalgolla (prepared by Gopal Moira of Burdwan district), jatingolla, bhabanigolla and rasugolla.
-Food historian Michael Krondl states that irrespective of its origin, the rôśôgolla likely predates Nobin Chandra Das.
-A sales brochure of the company run by Das' descendants also hints at this: "it is hard to tell whether or not cruder versions of similar sweets existed anywhere at that time.
+Another theory is that rôśôgolla was first prepared by someone else in Bengal, and Das only popularised it.
+In Banglar Khabar (1987), food historian Pranab Ray writes that a man named Braja Moira introduced rôśôgolla in his shop near Calcutta High Court in 1866, two years before Das started selling it.
+In 1906, Panchana Bandopadhyay wrote that rôśôgolla was invented in the 19th century by Haradhan Mondal (Moira), a Phulia-based sweetmaker who worked for the Pal Chowdhurys of Ranaghat.
+According to Mistikatha, a newspaper published by the West Bengal Sweetmeat Traders Association, many other people prepared similar sweets under different names, such as gopalgolla (prepared by Gopal Moira of Burdwan district), jatingolla, bhabanigolla, and rasugolla.
+Food historian Michael Krondl says that irrespective of its origin, rôśôgolla likely predates Nobin Chandra Das.
+A sales brochure of the company run by Das's descendants also hints at this: "it is hard to tell whether or not cruder versions of similar sweets existed anywhere at that time.
 Even if they did, they did not match the quality of Nobin Chandra, and having failed to excite the Bengali palate, they slipped into oblivion."

 Bhagwandas Bagla, a Marwari businessman and a customer of Nobin Chandra Das, popularised the Bengali rôśôgolla beyond the shop's locality by ordering huge amounts.